The Dangers of Methane Gas Poisoning and Exposure

 When working with methane, it’s crucial that all safe handling and storage guidelines are followed to ensure worker safety.
 First and foremost, all ignition and explosion threats should be eliminated from the immediate vicinity, and smoking should not be allowed in the area.
 That’s why NevadaNano’s methane leak detection system MethaneTrack™ is intrinsically safe.
 Intrinsically safe means that no part of the system can cause a spark or an explosion, and essential system components can be placed in close proximity with potential or suspected leak sources.

 When methane may be present in a confined space, levels should be tested prior to entry and periodically reassessed throughout the duration of the work to ensure that proper oxygen levels are maintained.
 When methane is stored in a cylinder, it’s crucial to protect them from damage and keep them in an upright position.
 When kept in storage facilities, methane should be located in an area that is cool, well-ventilated, and out of direct sunlight and other ignition sources.
-If the risk of a methane leak may present itself at any time at a particular facility, such as a petroleum refinery, continuous mounted monitors may be the best method for catching a leak early.
+If the risk of a methane leak is present, permanently mounted, non-poisonable, continuous measurement monitors are the best method for detecting gas leaks.
+Sensors and monitoring systems that do not require calibration, such as those provided by NevadaNano, provide ease of use in confined spaces such as manholes, as well as homes, restaurants, commercial buildings and industrial facilities.

 If a methane leak is suspected, it’s crucial to evacuate the area immediately and isolate it so that nobody enters it without knowing the potential risks.
 Once the leak is repaired, the methane should be disbursed quickly through ventilation or by knocking it down with a fine mist.

 Despite its relative non-toxic nature, methane presents significant health risks to individuals who may come into contact with it as a part of their daily job.
 Also, many companies are protecting their employees today by providing them with methane detection wearable devices.
-In the event that an individual is exposed to methane, a wearable device can alert the individual to remove themselves in an effort to prevent methane gas poisoning.
+In the event that an individual is exposed to methane, a wearable device can alert the individual to move to fresh air in an effort to prevent methane gas poisoning.

 In addition to its high risk of flammability and combustibility, it also acts as an asphyxiant.
 Exposure and symptoms can range from mild to severe and acute to long-term depending upon its concentration and the length of exposure time.
 At high concentrations for a prolonged time, methane gas poisoning can be lethal.
 Proper handling and safety measures, including extensive testing, are crucial in minimizing the risk of worker exposure.